ShashankRapolu07/ResearchPaL/README.md

 #### How does ResearchPaL access Figures & Tables?

 Academic papers are often packed with **critical information in figures and tables**.
-Unlike traditional AI assistants that rely solely on text, **ResearchPaL extracts and analyzes these visual components** for a richer and more insightful research experience.
+Unlike traditional AI assistants that rely solely on text, **ResearchPaL extracts and analyzes these visual components** for a richer and more insightful paper analysis.

 Using the [Adobe PDF Extract API](https://developer.adobe.com/document-services/apis/pdf-extract/), ResearchPaL accurately retrieves: